Stop Using Excel, Finance Chiefs Tell Staffs - Slashdot

 The Best tool is the tool you know how to use.
 If users are critical of database systems, CIOs should pay attention and find out WHY they want to do their work in Excel instead.

-Javelin understands the arrow of time (Score:2)
+Javelin understands the arrow of time (Score:3)

 Stop using Excel?
 DOUBLE DOWN on it.
-(Score:1)
+(Score:5, Insightful)

 It's laughable to read any commentary from anonymous finance chiefs decrying Excel's inability to keep up with "x".
 These folks truly do not use Excel in any meaningful way.
 Truly.